Statement of need

 Size of accommodation:

-Factors influencing space requirements including the number of staff to be housed, whether the space required is open-plan or cellular; security requirements, storage requirements, special features such as libraries, conference rooms, and the characteristics of the preferred building such as floor space, ceiling height, eaves height, etc. should be stated.
-Organisations must fully justify the amount of space required in relation to functions and staffing.
-The SG's Property Division can advise on space and buildings standards.
+Factors influencing space requirements including the number of staff to be housed, their operational delivery needs in terms of workstyle, types of space required such as hotdesking and collaborative spaces, security requirement, storage requirements, special features such as libraries, conference rooms, and the characteristics of the preferred building such as floor space, ceiling height, etc. should be stated.
+Organisations must fully justify the amount of space required in relation to functions and staffing and with regard to their future workplace strategy/adoption of hybrid working/streamlining services.
+The SG's Property and Construction Division can advise on space and buildings standards.

 Location: